kaladeens/e18-docs/docs/software-setup.md

-# 🧩 Software Setup
+# Software Setup

-This page explains how to install and configure all software components for both the **Raspberry Pi Zero 2 W** and the **Host Control PC**, preparing BushBot for its first run.
+This section explains how to install and configure the software for both the **Raspberry Pi Zero 2 W** and the **Host Control PC**, preparing BushBot for its first run.

 ---

-## 🧠 Raspberry Pi Setup
+## Raspberry Pi Setup

-The Raspberry Pi controls onboard data acquisition, servo actuation, and AI inference.
+The Raspberry Pi handles onboard data acquisition, servo actuation, and communication with the host.

 ---

-### ⚙️ Step 1 – Flash the Project Image
+### Step 1 – Flash the Project Image

 1. Open **Raspberry Pi Imager** on your computer.
 2. Select: